 (3) Where a residential tenancy agreement does not make any of the provisions described in subsection (1), the agreement shall be deemed to contain the provision described in subsection (1)(c).

-[Section 49 amended by No. 60 of 2011 s.
+[Section 49 amended: No. 60 of 2011 s.
 45, 88 and 89.]

 50. Vicarious responsibility of tenant for breach by other person lawfully on premises